Solar Panel Cost Guide in Orono, ME (2024 Update)

 EcoWatch's Orono, ME Solar Cost FAQs

-The initial cost is a crucial factor to consider, but whether it’s the most important for you depends on why you decided to go solar.
-In places where rooftop space is limited, efficiency can be more important than the cost.
+Cost is a very important factor to consider, but whether it’s the most important for you depends on your goals for going solar.
+In areas where rooftop space is limited, efficiency can trump the cost.
 Other factors that are important to take into account are the quality and durability of your solar panels.

 Does Orono have a net metering program?